-Cost of finishing Japanese buttons in Table 1 are from commerce report dated October 3, 1917, quoted in Tariff Commission's report,
+Cost of finishing Japanese buttons in Table 1 are from commerce report dated October 3, 1917, quoted in Tariff Commission's report, series 4, pages 25 and 29.

 The comparative cost of buttons sewed 1 dozen buttons on cards, packed 12 cards or 1 gross in box.
-The tariff information is in series

-4, pages 82 and 83.
+The tariff information is in series 4, pages 82 and 83.